 The Regional Wet Weather Characterization Program (RWWCP) is a NCTCOG-coordinated program for Phase I MS4 regulated entities with stormwater permit requirements to monitor stormwater during wet weather (rainfall) events.
 NCTCOG assists local entities through a cooperative regional monitoring program designed to meet these requirements.
-The regional program includes the cities of Dallas, Fort Worth, Arlington, Garland, Irving, Plano, and Mesquite; the local districts of the Texas Department of Transportation (TxDOT); and the North Texas Tollway Authority (NTTA).
+The regional program includes the cities of Dallas, Fort Worth, Arlington, Garland, Irving, Plano, and Mesquite; and the North Texas Tollway Authority (NTTA).
 Data is gathered quarterly, analyzed by a NELAP-accredited laboratory, and an annual report is provided to participants.
 The program operates in five-year terms in conjunction with the TPDES permit term.